ibm-skills-network/portals-knowledgebase/docs/learning-content/learning-path.md

 - Guided projects for hands-on practice
 - Assessments to verify understanding
 - Badges upon completion of significant milestones
-- Final certification in some paths
+- Certificates in some learning paths

 ## Key Features